What is in home respite care?

 Many care agencies will offer respite care.
 This can be a reasonable short-term option, although bear in mind that there are many disadvantages to care agencies.
 Unless you’re already on their books as a client, they can make you jump through a lot of hoops before allowing you to hire a respite carer.

 The alternative is a platform like hometouch.
 We get a lot of short-term requests from carers who are going on holiday, and relatives who simply need a break.
-In fact, many of the carers in our community specialise in offering respite care, and are available at very short notice.
+In fact, many of the carers in our community specialise in offering respite live in care, and are available at very short notice.

-If you’re looking for respite care, you often need someone immediately.
+If you’re looking for live in respite care, you often need someone immediately.
 Holidays can be planned in advance, but sickness cover is a different matter.
 In that instance, time really is of the essence – and being able to quickly and efficiently choose a carer is critical.

 hometouch offers you complete flexibility over the carer you choose.
 By giving you comprehensive carer profiles, and by ensuring that every carer is fully vetted and approved, you have the security of knowing you can find high-quality care, quickly.
 Get in touch today and find your perfect carer – or get started straightaway, and use our carer search tool.